Getulio Alviani: Life and work

 Alviani was born in Udine, where he showed talent for design and geometric drawing from his childhood.
 He enrolled in the Venice Art School, but soon showed little interest in his studies, spending afternoons in Venice's museums in contemplation of classical masterpieces.
 He also started doing small jobs for local architects, and helped local artists in inking projects such as etchings.

 His first series was "The Wires", inspired by aerial electric wires.
 Fascinated by some polished aluminium surfaces found in a factory in which he was working: after further polishing and abrasion, he created his landmark "Superfici a testura vibratile" (vibrating texture surfaces), winning international acclaim.
 In 1961 he was invited to the Zagreb exhibition "Nove Tendencije", together with other artists working along similar lines and exploring the opportunities of a dynamic art which interacts with the viewer.
 He started exchanging ideas with artists like Julio Le Parc, François Morellet and Enrico Castellani, actively participating in the activities of the so-called G.R.A.V.
 (Groupe de Recherche d'Art Visuelle) in Paris.

 In 1962 he moved to Milan, where he became friends with Piero Manzoni and Lucio Fontana, who was very interested in his works and bought some of his "surfaces".
 He also worked with other famous artists like Max Bill, Bruno Munari and Josef Albers.
 In 1964 he was invited to show at the Venice Biennale, successfully sharing a room with Enrico Castellani.

-In 1965 Alviani took part in The Responsive Eye at MoMA in New York, together with other artists associated with Kinetic and Programmed Art.
+In 1965 Alviani took part in The Responsive Eye created by curator William C. Seitz at MoMA in New York, together with other artists associated with Kinetic and Programmed Art.
 His work was purchased by MoMA and used as a poster image for the museum's next exhibition, "The New Acquisitions".
 In 1968 he was invited at Kassel's Documenta 4.

 Throughout the 1970s he travelled to South America, and accepted, upon request of Jesús Rafael Soto, the directorship of the Jesús Soto Museum of Modern Art, Ciudad Bolívar, Venezuela.
 His work was again included in the Venice Biennale in 1984, 1986 and 1993.
 He also exhibited at the Milan Triennale, the Kunsthaus Graz, Palazzo delle Papesse in Siena, Academie de France in Rome, the Buenos Aires Biennale, the travelling exhibition "Light, Movement and Programming", and the Rome Quadriennale.

 Alviani's works are actively traded in Italian and international modern art auctions, such as the "Italian sales" held in London by Christie's and Sotheby's.
 Among his works, the most appreciated by the market are the "Superfici a testura variabile" where the polished aluminium reflects the light in different hues according to the angle at which they are viewed.
 Other works by Alviani are the "chromodynamic surfaces", where primary colour interactions are studied, and his "mirrors" with their illusion of rings created on reflecting metal surfaces.